The Goldilocks Solution: The Vital Role of Clarity in Divorce Mediation

 As a divorce mediator, I have witnessed numerous couples navigate through the tempest of emotions to find the “just right” solution for even the most heated arguments.
 Much like the tale of Goldilocks seeking the perfect porridge and chair, clarity serves as the guiding light in the Better Apart Divorce Mediation process.
 In this article, we explore the importance of clarity in divorce mediation (one of the five elements of a Better Apart divorce.
 Clarity allows couples to divorce peacefully and efficiently.

-Clarity is not just an abstract concept; it is the cornerstone of effective divorce mediation.
+Clarity in divorce mediation is not just an abstract concept; it is the cornerstone of an effective process.
 When emotions run high, it is easy to lose sight of what truly matters.
 Clarity offers a way to cut through the fog of anger, resentment, and fear, allowing couples to envision a harmonious future despite their separation.
 By embracing clarity, individuals can be better equipped to move forward with purpose, empathy, and mutual understanding.
 Let’s take a look at how to achieve clarity and then I will give you a quick illustration of how it plays out in the Better Apart Divorce mediation process.

 The Three-Step Process to Achieve Clarity: